llvm/circt-www/README.txt

 To contribute, feel free to fork this repository and send a pull-request.

 The website is deployed on every push to this repository using a GitHub action defined in `.github/workflows/main.yml`.
-It also runs every 4 hours to catch updates from the CIRCT source repository, which is used for generating some docs.
+It also runs once at the end of every day to catch updates from the CIRCT source repository, which is used for generating some docs.

 We are using the [Hugo](https://gohugo.io/) framework for generating the